assemblee-virtuelle/semapps-template-ldp/README.md

 ?
 What is the URL of your Jena Fuseki instance?
 ?
 What is the name of the dataset ?
 ?
 Do you need a read-only SPARQL endpoint?
 ?
-Do you need webACL (WAC) service and Fuseki support?
+Do you need WebACL (WAC) authorizations ?

 Create 'my-project' folder...
 ?
 Would you like to run 'npm install'?